rescript-association/genType/DEVELOPMENT.md

 # Alternatively (same as calling `esy`)
 npm run build
-yarn run build
+yarn build

 # If you want to run gentype without a complicated path
 esy x gentype.exe --version
 ```

-This will create the binary
+This will create a symlink
-`_esy/default/build/install/default/bin/gentype.exe`, which is the executable
+`_esy/default/build/install/default/bin/gentype.exe` which is pointing to the
-BuckleScript automatically picks up when installed via npm.
+executable BuckleScript picks up automatically when installed via npm.

+**Note:** There is also a file called `examples/GenType.exe`, which is actually
-**Note:** The binary `examples/GenType.exe` is a symlink to the same path and is used by
+also a symlink to the built genType binary.
+It is used for our integration
-our integration tests.
+tests.

 ## Test genType

-Make sure to always run a tests before submitting any changes (CI usually takes
+Make sure to always run the tests before submitting any changes (CI usually takes
-longer to give you feedback on failing tests).
+longer to give you feedback).

 ```
 # Only needed on initial setup